CalvinMT/TrustVaccSim/concept/simplistic_step_by_step.md

 >Given a fixed level of trust for all agents, a vaccine effectiveness and a rate at which to vaccinate a percentage of the population, how does it affect the spread of the virus in that population?

 The static version of this simulation makes use of a given fixed level of trust that all agents will carry.
+Varying the level of trust should demonstrate how trust has a crucial role in order to contain the spead of the virus through vaccination.
 Results of this simulation are viewed in a graph showing the number of infected agents, the number of recovered agents and the number of vaccinated agents across time.

 ### 2.2 Dynamic - Contact influence